-The Company may seek to raise additional funds in order to further advance its research and development programs, operate its business and meet its obligations as they come due.
+In March 2021, the Company determined not to proceed with the significant investment required to initiate two Phase 3 clinical trials for GB-102 in late 2021.
+As a result, management now believes that the Company's current cash, cash equivalents and short-term investments are adequate to meet its needs for the next 12 months from issuance, and the Company will seek to raise additional funds in order to further advance its research and development programs, operate its business and meet its obligations as they come due.
 The Company is pursuing financing alternatives, similar to what the Company has previously executed, which include equity financing.
-However, financing may not be available to the Company in the necessary time frame, in the amounts that the Company requires, on terms that are acceptable to the Company, or at all.
+Such sources of capital may not, however, be available to the Company in the necessary time frame, in the amounts that the Company requires, on terms that are acceptable to the Company, or at all.
 If the Company is unable to raise the necessary funds when needed or reduce spending on currently planned activities, it may not be able to continue the development of its products or the Company could be required to delay, scale back, or eliminate some or all of its research and development programs and other operations and will materially harm its business, financial position and results of operations.